Qualifications |

 January to April |

-Our research in the Development Policy and Practice (DPP) Group seeks to shed light on how the state becomes a driver and an agent of development while contributing to the construction of alternative political systems that challenge the current conceptualisation and practice of development.
-The DPP Group draws on an extensive network of academic partnerships with researchers, policy makers and grassroots organisations in Latin America and Africa that ensures an integrated analysis of international development.
+Our research in the Development Policy and Practice Group (DPP) seeks to shed light on how states as drivers and agents of development, while also exploring alternative political systems that challenge the prevailing development paradigms.
+The DPP group draws on an extensive network of academic partnerships with researchers, policy makers and grassroots organisations in Europe, Africa, and Latin America to get a well-rounded view of global development.

 Within this broad and cross-cutting agenda we focus on:

-- The relationship between development actors, institutions and dynamics of change at the level of political ideas.
-This further focuses on global justice, cosmopolitanism and politics of development as well as on transnational networks, states and power.
+- Exploring the relationships between development actors, institutions, and transformative dynamics in political thought.
+This further focuses on politics of development, as well as on transnational networks, states, and power

-- At the level of policies, our focus is on the interaction between governance and government and civil society.
+- At the policy level, our focus is on the interaction between governance, government, and civil society

-- At the level of actions, research focus is mainly on social movements, participation, conflict and cooperation.
+- At the action level, the research focuses mainly on social movements, participation, conflict, and cooperation.

 Entry requirements